 As these potential candidates will have come from a more varied background and will have trained in different ways, the knowledge they bring with them will be varied too.
 Put in short, you’ll be bringing in a lot of fresh sets of eyes along with more opportunities for skill sharing.

 As previously mentioned, this won’t be the correct technique for every role.
 There are some positions where role-based hiring makes more sense, for example, teaching.
-However, skills-based acquisition is one of the best practices for hiring those hard-to-find roles that seem to take the longest to fill.
+However, skills-based hiring is one of the best practices for filling those hard-to-find roles that seem to stay open the longest.
 This can include developers, cybersecurity experts and other IT-based roles.

-With the rise of material available online to self-teach digital skills, it is the perfect time to try out skill-based hiring in these areas.
+With the rise of online material to self-teach digital skills, it is the perfect time to try out skill-based hiring in these areas.

 Implementing new talent acquisition strategies can feel overwhelming at first.
 But it’s good to remember that you don’t have to overhaul your whole system at once.
 Starting with one or two of your open positions is a good place to start, and you can build up from there.